gaehlerm/SoftwareEngineering/README.md

 "The fewer methods a class has, the better.
 The fewer variables a function knows about, the better.
 The fewer instance variables a class has, the better" - Robert C. Martin [Clean Code]

-// move some of these techniques to working with existing code?
-I believe most of them also work with legacy code.

 The techniques explained here mostly require an existing set of automated tests because changes to the code may introduce bugs otherwise.
 Refactoring can also be done without tests.
 In most cases, this game is very dangerous to play.
 Even if some techniques seem safe to be applied without tests, there is always some latent danger of breaking the code in some way.
 Especially if you have global variables or overridden functions, it becomes tricky.
 Refactoring code in compiled languages is easier than in interpreted languages because the compiler performs valuable checks on names, functions, types, and so on.

 There is a wide range of concrete refactoring techniques to be applied in specific cases.
 I will only briefly explain some of them.
-Most of the concepts originate from the book "Refactoring" by Martin Fowler [Refactoring, Improving the Design of Existing Code, 2019].
-In the following, I will group these techniques into two categories: one category mostly explained in [Refactoring, Fowler] for good code, and the other category from [WELC, Feathers] for bad legacy code with global variables, inheritance, no tests, etc.
+Most of the concepts originate from the book "Refactoring" by Martin Fowler [](Refactoring, Improving the Design of Existing Code).
+In the following, I will group these techniques into two categories: one category mostly explained in [Refactoring](Refactoring, Improving the Design of Existing Code) for good code, and the other category from [Working Effectively with Legacy Code](Working Effectively with Legacy Code, Feathers) for bad legacy code with global variables, inheritance, no tests, etc.

 The techniques explained in this chapter are unlikely to create bugs.
 The good refactoring usually consists of a sequence of small changes and the code should almost be in a working state all the time.
 However you never know.
 And in very convoluted code, I wouldn't dare to break a class into pieces without having it covered with unit tests.